imathis/clash/README.md

 -h, --help              show this message
 ```

-## Configuration

 Clash reads its configuration from a .clash.yml file in the root of your project.
 Use the --file
 option to choose a different configuration file.

+### Example usage:

+If you have a simple liquid tag you want to test:

+ 1. Create a simple Jekyll site with tags.
+ 2. Create one or more pages which test the tags features.
+ 3. Manually check that the compiled site looks right.
+ 4. Copy `_site` to `_expected`.
+ 5. Create a test file like the one below.
+ 6. **Code with confidence!**

-Simple configuration:
+### Simple configuration:

-Clash will build the site with Jekyll, and compare the contents of _site/ to expected/.
+Clash will build your site with Jekyll, and compare the contents of _site/ to _expected/.

 ```
 build: true
-compare: _site, expected
+compare: _site, _expected
 ```

+Of course, there is a lot more you can do.

-### Configuration options
+## Configuration

 | Option           | Type           | Description                                              |
 |:-----------------|:---------------|:---------------------------------------------------------|